magneticio/vamp2setup/README.md

 Should some of these be missing, Vamp will try to install Istio.
-Just keep in mind that if you happen to have pre-existing deployments, after the installation has been completed you will have to restart them or trigger a rolling update in order for the Istio Sidecar to be injected.
+**Keep in mind that if you happen to have pre-existing deployments, after the installation has been completed you will have to restart them or trigger a rolling update in order for the Istio Sidecar to be injected.**

 ## Terminology

-To get a better understanding of how Vmap works you should keep in mind the meaning of the following terms.
+To get a better understanding of how Vamp works you should keep in mind the meaning of the following terms.
 Most of them overlap completely with kubernetes entities, but some don't.

-- Project: a project is a grouping of clusters
+- **Project**: a project is a grouping of clusters.
+This will automatically be created by Vamp, so you need not worry about if for this tutorial.
-- Cluster: a cluster corresponds to a speific Kubernets clusters
+- **Cluster**: a cluster corresponds to a speific Kubernets clusters.
+Just like the Project, this will automatically be created by Vamp.
-- Virtual Cluster: a virtual cluster is a partition of a Cluster and is represented by a Namespace in Kubernetes.
+- **Virtual Cluster**: a virtual cluster is a partition of a Cluster and is represented by a Namespace in Kubernetes.
-- Application: a grouping of realted deployments
+- **Application**: a grouping of related deployments
-- Deployment: a Kubernetes deployment which represents a specific version of an Application
+- **Deployment**: a Kubernetes deployment which represents a specific version of an Application
-- Service: a Kubernetes service associated with all Deployments of a given Application
+- **Service**: a Kubernetes service associated with all Deployments of a given Application
-- Ingress: a Kubernetes ingress exposing an Application Service
+- **Ingress**: a Kubernetes ingress exposing an Application Service
-- Gateway: a mechanism regulating access to a the different versions of an Application through a configured Service.
+- **Gateway**: a mechanism regulating access to a the different versions of an Application through a configured Service.
 In Kubernetes it corresponds to one or more Istio Route Rules.

 ## Performing a canary release